Agent for Windows

 - Virtual desktop infrastructure (VDI) installation—Intended for non-persistent endpoints that replicate (also referred to asspawn) from a golden image which has Traps installed.
 This installation ensures that each agent installed on a new spawned session retains the policy defined on the golden image, thus reducing resource use and log creation.
 In addition, with VDI installation, the endpoint license returns to license pool either when the user logs off or ends the VDI session, or after a shorter timeout period than a standard Traps installation, thus ensuring that licenses are consumed only by active VDI.
 Follow the standard installation procedures for persistent endpoints or follow the procedure to Configure the Traps Agent for Non-Persistent VDI.

-- Temporary session—(Traps 5.0.4 and later releases) Intended for either physical or virtual endpoints (such as a Remote Desktop Server) that repeatedly revert to a snapshot (or image) on which Traps is not installed.
-After you install Traps, the Traps management service issues a license to the physical or virtual endpoint but will revoke the license after a short period of inactivity.
+- Temporary session—Intended for either physical or virtual endpoints (such as a Remote Desktop Server) that repeatedly revert to a snapshot (or image) on which Traps is not installed.
+After you install Traps, Traps management service issues a license to the physical or virtual endpoint but will revoke the license after a short period of inactivity.
 When the machine reverts to the original state, and Traps is reinstalled, the machine receives a license again.
 To install Traps on a snapshot from which temporary sessions will spawn, Configure Traps for Temporary Sessions.

 Use the following workflow to install the Traps agent using the MSI file.